Bettina Röhl: School and university years

 Between 1970 and 1982, Regine and Bettina Röhl lived with their father in Hamburg where they had a relatively conventional upbringing, though not unmarked by the fate of their mother who was arrested in 1972 and spent the final four years of her life in prison awaiting the conclusion of a complex series of well publicised trials.
 In May 1976, Ulrike Meinhof's body was found hanged in her Stuttgart prison cell.
 At school, when asked about her parents, Röhl was able to respond with a well rehearsed one-line explanation designed to conclude the discussion: "My mother's dead, and my father was the editor-in-chief of the left-wing magazine konkret."
 In 1982, she graduated successfully from the prestigious Gymnasium Christianeum (secondary school) in Hamburg, and moved on to the University of Hamburg where she studied history and Germanistics.
 Her university years also included a period studying Italian in Perugia.

 Journalism

 There never seems to have been any question of Röhl following her mother politically.
 Nevertheless, she did so professionally, embarking on a career in journalism while still at university.
 Publications for which she has worked include the lifestyle magazines Tempo and Männer Vogue, along with the political monthly Cicero.
 She has also contributed to the mass-circulation daily newspaper Hamburger Abendblatt and the television magazine Spiegel TV, and has contributed to numerous books.

 Themes

-During the first part of the 21st century, Röhl has used her journalistic experience to concentrate more intensively on a relatively small number of themes: sometimes she has have stirred controversy, drawing attention to uncomfortable aspects of recent history.
+During the first part of the 21st century, Röhl has used her journalistic experience to concentrate more intensively on a relatively small number of themes: sometimes she has stirred controversy, drawing attention to uncomfortable aspects of recent history.